SublimeText/LaTeXTools/README.markdown

 LaTeX Plugin for Sublime Text 2 and 3
 =====================================

-by Marciano Siniscalchi
+by Ian Bacher and Marciano Siniscalchi

+Marciano's blog:
 [http://tekonomist.wordpress.com]

 Additional contributors (*thank you thank you thank you*): first of all, Wallace Wu and Juerg Rast, who contributed code for multifile support in ref and cite completions, "new-style" ref/cite completion, and project file support.
 Also, skuroda (Preferences menu), Sam Finn (initial multifile support for the build command); Daniel Fleischhacker (Linux build fixes), Mads Mobaek (universal newline support), Stefan Ollinger (initial Linux support), RoyalTS (aka Tobias Schidt?) (help with bibtex regexes and citation code, various fixes), Juan Falgueras (latexmk option to handle non-ASCII paths), Jeremy Jay (basic biblatex support), Ray Fang (texttt snippet), Ulrich Gabor (tex engine selection and cleaning aux files), Wes Campaigne and 'jlegewie' (ref/cite completion 2.0!). **Huge** thanks to Daniel Shannon (aka phyllisstein) who first ported LaTeXTools to ST3.
 Also thanks for Charley Peng, who has been assisting users and generating great pull requests; I'll merge them as soon as possible.
 Also William Ledoux (various Windows fixes, env support), Sean Zhu (find Skim.app in non-standard locations), Maximilian Berger (new center/table snippet), Lucas Nanni (recursively delete temp files), Sergey Slipchenko (`$` auto-pairing with Vintage) Ian Bacher (use `kpsewhich` to find bib files in the `TEXMF` tree; reworked fill-all command; jump to tex files improvements; delete temp files improvements; builder options; improved LaTeX-cwl support), btstream (original fill-all command; LaTeX-cwl support), Richard Stein (auto-hide build panel, jump to included tex files, LaTeX-cwl support config), Dan Schrage (nobibliography command).

 *If you have contributed and I haven't acknowledged you, email me!*

-*Latest revision:* 2015-11-30.
-LaTeX-cwl support, with options (Ian Bacher, btstream, Richard Stein)
+*Latest revision:* v3.5.2 (2015-12-07).

+**NEW!** Beginning December 2015, **Ian Bacher** has joined as maintainer / developer of the LaTeXTools plugin.
+Ian has contributed lots of incredible code, and I am delighted to have him on board. --- *Marciano*.

 **NOTE**: A reminder on the settings file: